forero/SandboxDESI/challenges/end2end2017/instructions.md

 ```
 where

-* `/project/projectdirs/desi/users/forero/large_mock_test/` is the directory where all the outputs will be written.
+* `-O /project/projectdirs/desi/users/forero/large_mock_test/` indicates the directory where all the outputs will be written.
-* `/project/projectdirs/desi/users/forero/large_mock_test/files/` is the directory that hosts all the input `fits` files.
+* `-T /project/projectdirs/desi/users/forero/large_mock_test/files/` indicates the directory that hosts all the input `fits` files.
-* `/project/projectdirs/desi/users/forero/large_mock_test/input/epochs/` is the directory with the `epochs*.dat` files.
+* `-E /project/projectdirs/desi/users/forero/large_mock_test/input/epochs/` indicates the directory with the `epochs*.dat` files.

 This should produce the following kind of output